pharo-ai/linear-models-posts/using-logistic-regression.md

 ## [Workflow summary](#Workflow-summary)

 You can run the following script in a Pharo image to get all the result that we discussed above.
-Don't forget to install the libraries!
+Do not forget to install the libraries!

 The summary of all the workflow that we have done is: